tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/产品简介/产品概述_intl_en.md

 - Specify the minimum number of instances in each scaling group, and AS will ensure that the number of instances in the group is never less than the minimum.
 - Specify the maximum number of instances in each scaling group, and AS will ensure that the number of instances in the group is never more than the maximum.
 - Specify a scaling policy, and AS will launch or terminate instances when the demands of an application increase or decrease.
 There are two kinds of scaling policies:
-   a) Dynamic scaling policy: Scale in or out dynamically according to specified conditions (for example, scale out when the CPU utilization of the CVM instances in the scaling group is larger than 60%)
+   a.
+Dynamic scaling policy: Scale in or out dynamically according to specified conditions (for example, scale out when the CPU utilization of the CVM instances in the scaling group is larger than 60%)
-   b) Scheduled scaling policy: Scale in or out at specified times (for example, scale out every day at 21:00)
+   b.
+Scheduled scaling policy: Scale in or out at specified times (for example, scale out every day at 21:00)
 - After setting the scaling policy, you can also set the notification policies.
 When scaling occurs, AS informs you via e-mail, SMS and internal message.
 Rather than constantly focusing on your service traffic volume changes, you can just check the notifications from AS.
 - You can also specify the number of machines required at any time, or add existing machines to the scaling group for joint management.